 The outcomes have been linked to NANDA International diagnoses, to Gordon's functional patterns, to the Taxonomy of Nursing Practice, to Omaha System problems, to resident admission protocols (RAPs) used in nursing homes, to the OASIS System used in home care and to NIC interventions.
 In addition linkages have been developed between the International Classification of Functioning, Disability and Health (ICF) and NOC in an attempt to explore the components of ICF and its international and interdisciplinary use.
 A more in depth look at the linkage between NOC, NIC, and NANDA-I is available in a separate book NOC and NIC Linkages to NANDA-I and Clinical Conditions: Supporting Critical Reasoning and Quality Care.

 NOC is one of the standardized languages recognized by the American Nurses' Association (ANA).
-As a recognized language it meets the language guideline standards set by ANA's Nursing Information and Data Set Evaluation Center (NIDSEC) for information system vendors.
-NOC is included in the National Library of Medicine's Metathesaurus for a Unified Medical Language and in The Cumulative Index to Nursing Literature (CINAHL).
+NOC is included in the Unified Medical Language System (UMLS) in the National Library of Medicine (NLM) and in the Cumulative Index to Nursing and Allied Halth Literature (CINAHL).
 NOC is currently being mapped into SNOMED Clinical Term (SNOMED CT).
 The use of NOC in practice, nursing education, and research is the most accurate indicator of the classification’s usefulness.
 NOC has been adopted in a number of clinical sites for the evaluation of nursing practice and is being used in educational settings to structure curricula and teach students clinical evaluation.
 Interest in NOC has been demonstrated in other countries.
 NOC has been translated into Chinese (simplified and traditional), Dutch, French, German, Indonesian, Italian, Japanese, Korean, Norwegian, Portuguese, and Spanish and several other translations are in progress.

 Source: Moorhead, S., Swanson, E., Johnson, M., & Maas, M., (Eds.).
 (2018).
 Nursing outcomes classification (NOC): Measurement of Health Outcomes (6th ed.).
 St. Louis, MO: Elsevier.